coatyio/coaty-js/docs/man/developer-guide.md

 `CommunicationOptions.shouldEnableCrossNamespacing`).
 By default, this option is not enabled.

-> Note that namespacing is not supported for Raw events and IO value events with
+> Note that communication namespacing is not supported for Raw events and IO
-> external routes.
+> value events with external routes.

 ### Advertise event pattern - an example